-- are non-voting members and, with the exception of the office of the Secretary, are not entitled to hold office on the Executive Committee of the Association; - can act as intern representative to the Executive Committee of the Association; - are responsible for informing the Registrar of changes of information for their listing in the IDNB register of members; - may not use the designation "Interior Designer", "IDNB" or any other designation denoting membership in the Association; provided that: - an Intern Member may use the designation "Intern Interior Designer" or "Intern IDNB", provided that the word "Intern" is in the same font and size as "Interior Designer" or "IDNB", as the case may be; - shall submit a Log Book to the Association with their annual membership fee renewal;
+- are non-voting members and, with the exception of the office of the Secretary, are not entitled to hold office on the Executive Committee of the Association; - can act as intern representative to the Executive Committee of the Association; - are responsible for informing the Registrar of changes of information for their listing in the IDNB register of members; - may not use the designation "Interior Designer", "IDNB" or any other designation denoting membership in the Association; provided that: - an Intern Member may use the designation "Intern Interior Designer" or "Intern IDNB", provided that the word "Intern" is in the same font and size as "Interior Designer" or "IDNB", as the case may be; - shall submit a Record Book to the Association with their annual membership fee renewal; - shall complete twenty (20) CEUs in each three (3) year period preceding renewal of registration in accordance with the following and such guidelines as are established by the Board of Directors from time to time: - a minimum of five (5) CEUs must be IDCEC approved CEUs; - a maximum of fifteen (15) CEUs can be non-IDCEC approved CEUs.;

-- shall complete twenty (20) CEUs in each three (3) year period preceding renewal of registration in accordance with the following and such guidelines as are established by the Board of Directors from time to time; - a minimum of five (5) CEUs must be IDCEC approved CEUs; - a maximum of fifteen (15) CEUs can be non-IDCEC approved CEUs.; a minimum of eight (8) CEUs must be Health, Safety and Welfare (HSW) CEUs, which can be either IDCEC or non-IDCEC approved; - record-keeping of the CEUs is to be provided by IDCEC or an organisation approved by the Board from time to time. - shall carry professional liability insurance in the minimum amount required by the Board from time to time and submit proof of same with their annual membership fee renewal; - upon qualifying as an Intern Member, shall successfully complete all sections of the NCIDQ examination, within five (5) calendar years of eligibility to write the NCIDQ examination.
-Failure to do so shall result in termination of membership in the Association: - if an Intern member has not been accepted to write and has not commenced writing the NCIDQ qualification examination within 12 months of the time when the Intern member's qualifying intern experience meets the requirements, the Intern member will be suspended as an Intern member and is not eligible for membership in the Intern Class until they have been accepted to write and have commenced writing the NCIDQ qualification examination; - if an Intern member does not successfully complete the NCIDQ qualification examination within the time frame as prescribed above, the Intern member will be suspended as an Intern member and is not eligible for membership until they have successfully completed the NCIDQ qualification examination, at which time they will be eligible to apply to be a Registered member; - shall comply with the Code of Ethics set out in By-Law 5; - shall not be eligible to practise interior design in the Province of New Brunswick; - shall pay such admission and other fees established by the Board of Directors from time to time.
+- a minimum of eight (5) CEUs must be Health, Safety and Welfare (HSW) CEUs, which can be either IDCEC or non-IDCEC approved; - record-keeping of the CEUs is to be provided by IDCEC or an organisation approved by the Board from time to time. - shall carry professional liability insurance in the minimum amount required by the Board from time to time and submit proof of same with their annual membership fee renewal; - upon qualifying as an Intern Member, shall successfully complete all sections of the NCIDQ examination, within five (5) calendar years of eligibility to write the NCIDQ examination.
+Failure to do so shall result in termination of membership in the Association; - who do not successfully complete the NCIDQ examination within the time prescribed above, cease to be members of the Association and may apply for reinstatement after a period of one (1) calendar year following the date on which membership was terminated.
+As a condition of reinstatement, Intern Members must undertake to write the NCIDQ examination during the next two (2) consecutive sittings of that examination; - shall comply with the Code of Ethics set out at section 5 of these By-laws; - shall pay such admission and other fees established by the Board of Directors from time to time.

-2.3 INTERIOR DESIGN STUDENT MEMBER
+2.3 STUDENT MEMBER

-2.3.1 Qualifications for Interior Design Student Membership
+2.3.1 Qualifications for Student Membership

-Interior Design Student membership shall be available to applicants who:

-• are enrolled in an Interior Design Education Program that grants a CIDA-accredited degree.
+Student membership shall be available to applicants who are enrolled in an Interior Design Education Program that grants a CIDA-accredited degree.

-2.3.2 Responsibilities and Privileges of Interior Design Student Membership
+2.3.2 Responsibilities and Privileges of Student Membership